RPi-Distro/pi-gen/README.md

     If set, then instead of working through the numeric stages in order, this list will be followed.
 For example setting to `"stage0 stage1 mystage stage2"` will run the contents of `mystage` before stage2.
 Note that quotes are needed around the list.
 An absolute or relative path can be given for stages outside the pi-gen directory.

+ * `stageX_EXPORT_LIST` (Default: based on presence for `EXPORT_IMAGE` and/or
+  `EXPORT_NOOBS` in stageX directory (currently stage2, stage4, and stage5) )

+    If set, then instead of determining images to export based on `EXPORT_IMAGE` and/or `EXPORT_NOOBS` being present in a particular directory the images to export for a particular stage is based on that stage's `stageX_EXPORT_LIST`.
+    Only stages with a `stageX_EXPORT_LIST` (e.g. `stage2_EXPORT_LIST`) are
+    determined this way.
+All other stages use the default method (presence of `EXPORT_IMAGE` and/or `EXPORT_NOOBS`).
+    For stages with a `stageX_EXPORT_LIST`, the contents of EXPORT_LIST are expected to be directory names in the repo directory.
+In addition, files with each directory in EXPORT_LIST translated to upper case and dashes (-) converted to underscores (\_) in the stage's directory are sourced before generating the image.  (e.g. an 'export-image' in the stage2_EXPORT_LIST first sources stage2/EXPORT_IMAGE and then generates an images using the `export-image` directory, which is the same behaviour as the old default behaviour.

 A simple example for building Raspbian:

 ```bash